 What to Look For in a Shampoo for Natural Hair

 When it comes to cleansing natural hair, Artistic Director at Matrix Michelle O’Connor, says glycerin is a must-have ingredient for keeping the hair and scalp healthy.
 “Studies have shown that glycerin can help ease dandruff, moisturize the scalp, and prevent hair from breaking due to its ability to keep hair moisturized,” she says.

-Beloved for its humectant, antioxidant, anti-inflammatory, and bacteria-fighting benefits, O’Connor is a big fan of using products infused with Manuka honey on natural hair.
-“Manuka honey is one of my favorite ingredients, as it's a natural humectant, meaning it attracts moisture from the air.
+Beloved for its antioxidant, anti-inflammatory, and bacteria-fighting benefits, Manuka honey is another ingredient to look for as it has proven benefits to natural hair.
+“Manuka honey is one of my favorite ingredients," explains O'Connor.
+"It's a natural humectant, meaning it attracts moisture from the air.
 It contains four times more vitamins and minerals than standard honey, and it aids in hydration, definition, and shine."
 The A Curl Can Dream Shampoo contains Manuka honey extract; it's also included in Carol's Daughter Monoi Sulfate-free Shampoo.

 In order to properly cleanse your hair, O’Connor stresses the importance of using a mild surfactant to thoroughly remove product buildup.
 “If the hair isn’t properly cleansed from time to time, it can become dryer and dryer,” she explains.
 “No matter what products you use—unless you’re literally using only water—you will eventually get product buildup on your scalp and hair strands over time, which will first cause your scalp to get extremely clogged up, and when that happens, your hair growth becomes hindered.”